Professor Mohamed Abdel-Fattah

 I a the lead for the UoA MBChB Intercalating Degrees programme; this is an important prestigious program which is offered for higher achieving students.

-I lead the final year medical students’ surgical block in Obstetrics & Gynaecology (O&G; 12-20 students/ year) with sustained excellent feedback from students and tutors.
+Up to 2019, I led the final year medical students’ surgical block in Obstetrics & Gynaecology (O&G; 12-20 students/ year) with sustained excellent feedback from students and tutors.

 I co-supervised one PHD student who obtained her PHD through “University of Highlands and Islands (UHI) Rural Program”.
 She successfully completed her PHD in 2015.